PhilJay/homebrew-proclip/README.md

 Local SQL database is stored in `"userhome/Library/Application Support/ProClip"`

 # Installation
-ProClip can be installed using [Homebrew](https://brew.sh/), to do so, follow the steps below.
+ProClip can be installed and upgraded using [Homebrew](https://brew.sh/), to do so, follow the steps below.

 Clone the repository and add the brew formula to the brew search path using:
 ```python